pertusa/ap/docs/fsl.md

 ### Evaluating a Few-Shot Model

 Validation and Evaluation during episodic training can be done in a similar fashion to training.
-We can build a series of episodes from our validation and evaluation datasets, and then evaluate the model on each episode using standard classifcation metrics, like [precision, accuracy, F-score,](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall) and [AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc).
+We can build a series of episodes from our validation and evaluation datasets, and then evaluate the model on each episode using standard classification metrics, like [precision, accuracy, F-score,](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall) and [AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc).

 <!---We've now covered the basic foundations of few-shot learning.
 Next, we'll look at some of the most common approaches to few-shot learning, namely **metric**-based, **optimization**-based, and **memory**-based approaches.
 --->